mu-skaan-02/Hello-World32/README.md

 # Hello-World32
-This is the CI/CD Project
+This is the CI/CD Project(from simplilearn yt)